-- Involvement will be open to all regardless of gender, faith, race, disability, sexuality, age and social deprivation. - We will continue to co-operate with neighbouring boroughs and public bodies to ensure that strategic matters are appropriately addressed. - We will seek views of interested and affected parties as early as possible. - We will choose consultation processes which balance appropriately: cost and time constraints; community impact; and available resources. - Consultation publications will be clear and concise and avoid unnecessary jargon, without understating the complexities of any decision.
+- Involvement will be open to all regardless of gender, faith, race, ethnicity, disability, sexuality, age and social deprivation. - We will continue to co-operate with neighbouring boroughs and public bodies to ensure that strategic matters are appropriately addressed. - We will seek views of interested and affected parties as early as possible. - We will choose consultation processes by balancing available resources, cost and time constraints, and our level of discretion on the outcome. - Consultation publications will be clear and concise and avoid unnecessary jargon, without understating the complexities of any decision. - We will inform those who respond to a consultation of later stages in the process, where required.